 Protect Your Investment with this Exterior Home Inspection Guide

-Regardless of what that furry rodent reported in February, spring is definitely in the air for many areas of the Mid-Atlantic region.
-That means it’s the perfect time for a springtime home exterior inspection to make sure it’s free of the damage, like curling shingles, that cost you time, money, and hassle.
+Spring is in the air for many areas of the Mid-Atlantic region.
+That means it’s the perfect time for a springtime home exterior inspection to make sure it’s free of the damage, like curling shingles that cost you time, money, and hassle.

 Do use proper safety precautions.

 The roof and chimney should be inspected regularly, but unfortunately DIY inspections put homeowners at risk.
 If you decide to do your own roof inspection, always use proper safety precautions, such as wearing rubber-soled shoes and working with a partner.
 When in doubt, it’s always safer to hire a professional roofer with the equipment and experience to conduct inspections safely and efficiently.

 April showers will be here before you know it, so now is a smart time to give those gutters a look-see.
 Pooling water around a home can create significant damage, including cracked or bowed foundations.
 Make sure gutters are clear of debris, like leaves and twigs, so they can properly carry water off the roof.
 Check downspouts as well to ensure they’re moving water away from the home and its foundation.

 Do inspect siding, too.

 Siding is about so much more than putting a pretty face on your home.
 Damaged siding can lead to mold, drafts, interior damage, and more.
 As you do your spring exterior inspection, look out for bulges, cracks, and splits that could indicate a siding repair or replacement is in order.

 Windows take a beating during storms, so use spring-like weather as a chance to inspect frames, sills, and jambs to make sure they’re free from cracks, warps, and other signs of deterioration.
 Learn the 7 Signs You Need to Replace Your Windows.